Review | Bansari Indian Cuisine dares to be different

 If not magic, Sarin, with more than 30 years of experience, has developed a rare understanding of regional Indian cooking.
 His menu reflects his knowledge.
 It encompasses Indochinese, Punjabi, Kashmiri and Rajasthani dishes, with other regional specialties promised as the menu progresses.

 First among equals, however, is Sarin’s Rajasthani laal maas, a baby-goat preparation that, back in his home state, might pack as many as 40 dried chiles in a single batch.
 Those who fear the pepper need not worry: Everything at Bansari can be ordered to your preferred heat level.
-Sarin will simply add more ground Kashmiri chiles to your dish as you move up to Scoville scale.
+Sarin will simply add more ground Kashmiri chiles to your dish as you move up the Scoville scale.
 Those same Kashmiri peppers, along with Guntur chiles from the state of Andhra Pradesh, are part of the base for laal maas.
 A friend and I sat on the patio one evening, ignoring the drone of traffic along Gallows Road, and marveled at the depth of the dish, its gravy enriched with more aromatics than I could identify by taste alone: green cardamom, cumin, coriander and more.

 At age 53, Sarin takes no shortcuts with his cooking.
 The spices and chiles are toasted and ground in-house, as you might expect.
 But he also rethinks the classics to find small, but significant, ways to refresh their flavors.
 I’m thinking about his pani puri, the interactive street snack in which vendors dunk stuffed shells into cool water infused with either tamarind or mint and cilantro.
 The DIY pani puri at Bansari comes with a housemade water that includes all those ingredients, plus green mango to inject a little tropical acidity into the mix.